 This is our second day in Yellowstone National Park in Wyoming, USA.
-Dazzled by the amazing world of Norris hot springs and Mammoth Old Spring, we are ready to set off on a new discovery in the park: the Grand Canyon of the Yellowstone River.
+Dazzled by the amazing world of Norris Hot Springs and Mammoth Old Springs, we are ready to make a new discovery in the park: Grand Canyon of the Yellowstone River.
 It is the park’s most photographed site after Old Faithful, the 2nd largest geyser in the world.

 We invite you to read our post on the Yellowstone map and guides to prepare your visit.